-The Fall Welcome concluded with Assistant Vice Provost, Helen Frazier, announcing and sharing highlights about recipients for the third annual UC Davis Academic Advising Awards.
+The Fall Welcome concluded with Assistant Vice Provost, Helen Frasier, announcing and sharing highlights about recipients for the third annual UC Davis Academic Advising Awards.
 Congratulations to the 2017 Academic Advising Award recipients!

 - Outstanding Staff Advisor Jordan Dade, COE Dean’s Office

 - Outstanding Staff Advisor Mike Valenzuela, L&S Dean’s Office